rlsn/Ingestor/README.md

 - pandas: Used to structure the dataset info tabular form for downstream data consumers.
 It provides a handy API for data manipulation and access, as well as chunking and datatype adjustments for memory efficiency.
 - nicegui (optional): Used to serve webUI frontend

-## Workflow
+## Dataset Expansion
-Refer to [docs/workflow.md](docs/workflow.md) for comprehensive instructions on how to set up the system, acquire, manage and utilize datasets.
+For a proposed management process to handle future dataset expansions, refer to [docs/dataset_expansion.md](docs/dataset_expansion.md)."